stevencohn/OneMore/README.md

 * Insert pronunciation of words from over a dozen languages
 * Sort pages, sections, or notebooks
 * Start and display a visual timer (Alt + F2) and insert the timer value (F2)
-* Toggle strikethrough text next to all completed/incompleted tags

 [Main Menu](../../wiki/Tools) (5)